zionsg/getmail/README.md

     + Run `composer build` first to build the Docker image with "dev" tag.
-        * `docker` is used instead of `docker-compose` to build the image to cater for use of SSH agent forwarding in the future (if there is a need to install private NPM packages from a private GitHub repository), i.e. `docker build --ssh default`, which `docker-compose` does not support yet.
+        * `docker` is used instead of `docker-compose` to build the image to cater for use of SSH agent forwarding in the future (if there is a need to install packages from a private GitHub repository), i.e. `docker build --ssh default`, which `docker-compose` does not support yet.
     + Run `composer start` to start the Docker container.
     + Run `composer stop` to stop the Docker container or just press `Ctrl+C`.